 Electric Loss Factor

-The electric loss factor applied to savings at the customer meter is 1.076 for both energy and demand.
+The electric loss factor applied to savings at the customer meter is 1.081, for both energy and demand.
 The electric system loss factor was developed to be applicable to statewide programs.
-Therefore, average system losses at the margin based on a 10 year (2001 to 2010) average of the New Jersey state electricity supply and disposition dataset from the U.S. Energy Information Administration (EIA).

 Gas Loss Factor

 The gas loss factor is 1.0.
 The gas system does not have losses in the same sense that the electric system does.
 All of the gas gets from the “city gate” (delivery point to the distribution system) to the point of use except for unaccounted for gas (such as theft), gas lost due to system leakage or loss of gas that is purged when necessary to make system repairs.
 Since none of these types of “losses” is affected by a decrease in gas use due to energy efficiency at the customer, there are no losses for which to make any adjustment.
 Therefore, a system loss factor of 1.0 is appropriate for gas energy efficiency savings.